davidbeijinho/nodemcu-sensor/README.md

 - http://localhost:3000/swagger.json

 ## Todo
+    - Split server code to be By route and not by method
     - Be able to access to espruino over hostname
     - Fix swagger UI POST send as OPTIONS
     - Get current time from network